Home Link · Silicon Valley · Est. 2026

 always open.

-Home Link is a non-profit in formation, providing safe temporary housing — and a clear path to a permanent home — for our Silicon Valley neighbors experiencing homelessness.
+Home Link provides safe temporary housing — and a clear path to a permanent home — for our Silicon Valley neighbors experiencing homelessness.

 01 — Our Mission